LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationalAI/NaturalLanguageUnderstanding/NLUengines.md

 #### Step 2: Sign up and get the API keys

+Within your IBM Watson or Google Dialogflow account, you must create two service credentials.
+When you train the intents in a domain, you'll use one credential.
+When it's done, you'll then activate and use the second, alternating back and forth between them (because only one credential can be active at a given time).

 ##### IBM Watson

 1. Register for or log in to an IBM Cloud account.